JuliaAI/MLJEnsembles.jl/README.md

 using MLJBase, MLJEnsembles
 ```

-In this case you will also need to load code defining an atomic
+In this case you will also need to load code defining an atomic model
-model to ensemble.
-The easiest way to do this is run
+to ensemble.
+The easiest way to do this is run `Pkg.add("MLJModels");
-`Pkg.add(MLJModels)` and use the `@load` macro.
-See the [Loading
+using MLJModels` and use the `@load` macro.
+See the [Loading Model
-Model
 Code](https://alan-turing-institute.github.io/MLJ.jl/dev/loading_model_code/)
 of the MLJ manual for this and other possibilities.

 ## Sample usage